marcominerva/RestLibrary/README.md

 # RestLibrary
-A lightweight library to perform common REST api calls
+A lightweight library to perform common REST api calls.